dcarrero/password.es-webninja/README.md

-# passwds.ninja
+# password.es/webninja/
-## the pronounceable passwords generator
+## the pronounceable passwords generator by password.es

-The passwds.ninja website, including the password generation javascript.
+The password.es website, including the password generation javascript.
 All password generation happens in the browser.

-This website has an accompanying chrome extension, found at https://chrome.google.com/webstore/detail/passwds-ninja/pjeobohajbopobondedhdnljhmoifncf whose source can be found at https://github.com/allixsenos/passwds-ninja-chrome
+This website has an accompanying chrome extension, found at https://chrome.google.com/webstore/detail/passwds-ninja/pjeobohajbopobondedhdnljhmoifncf whose source can be found at https://github.com/dcarrero/password.es-chrome

+Based in passwds.ninja source code.